Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Results

-The four curve fitting examples in Figure~\ref{fig:fit} show that the CVAE reproduces a wide range of SIP responses with low reconstruction error.
-Across the selected samples, the NMAE for $\rho'$ remains below $1.6\,\%$ (between $0.39\,\%$ and $1.51\,\%$), and the NMAE for $\rho''$ lies between $0.22\,\%$ and $1.20\,\%$.
+The examples in Figure~\ref{fig:fit} show that the CVAE reproduces a wide range of SIP responses with low reconstruction error.
+Across the selected samples, the NMAE for $\rho'$ remains between $0.39\,\%$ and $1.51\,\%$, and the NMAE for $\rho''$ lies between $0.22\,\%$ and $1.20\,\%$.
 In all cases, the predicted mean curves closely follow the observed frequency dependence over the entire range.

 The CVAE produces accurate fits while expressing sample-dependent posterior variability.
 The laboratory measurements exhibit relatively narrow error bars (smaller than the markers in Figure~\ref{fig:fit}), with average widths ranging from $0.50$ to $1.26~\Omega\,\mathrm{m}$ for $\rho'$ and from $0.08$ to $0.46~\Omega\,\mathrm{m}$ for $\rho''$.
 Field and core measurements show larger uncertainty, with $\rho'$ and $\rho''$ error bars reaching average values of $0.81$ to $6.76~\Omega\,\mathrm{m}$, respectively.
 The posterior standard deviations predicted by the CVAE span several orders of magnitude depending on the sample, with mean values between $0.67$ and $25.9~\Omega\,\mathrm{m}$ for $\rho'$, and between $0.21$ and $11.4~\Omega\,\mathrm{m}$ for $\rho''$.
-These model-derived uncertainties are consistently wider than the experimental error bars, yet the predicted confidence intervals remain visually aligned with the data.
+These model-derived confidence intervals remain visually aligned with the data.